Skip to content

 • Fast Bitcoin Block Explorer (listening on port 3003)

-The container also automatically creates a faucet wallet and mines 101 blocks to it on startup.
+On the very first start (or after a just reset), the container automatically creates a faucet wallet and mines 101 blocks to it.
 This provides mature coins that can be instantly sent to any address without needing to mine additional blocks for coinbase maturity.

 Quick Start Tutorial